airjp73/rvf/packages/remix/README.md

-# RVF Zod
+# RVF Remix

-The Zod adapter for [RVF](https://github.com/airjp73/remix-validated-form).
+The Remix adapter for [RVF](https://github.com/airjp73/remix-validated-form).
+This is the package you should use if you are using Remix.

 ## ALPHA RELEASE